Living with Wildlife

 Wildlife frequently feed alongside the highway or roadways and will often cross these roadways in pursuit of food sources.
 Motorists and cyclists should be alert at all times and anticipate wildlife.
 Never stop to view, photograph or feed wildlife.
 Slowing or stopping to view wildlife on the side of the road creates a hazard for other drivers and habituates wildlife to human presence.
 It is important for the safety of all to keep wildlife wary of humans and vehicles.

-Call wildlife sightings and/or encounters to the BC Conservation Officer Service 24-hour hotline at 1-877-952-7277 (RAPP).
+Call wildlife sightings and/or encounters to the BC Conservation Officer Service 24-hour hotline at 1-877-952-7277 (RAPP) or the RAPP website.

 Wildlife Email Alerts: